-Wear A Mask - it's airborne!
+Wear a mask - it's airborne!

-N95, FFP2, KF94, KN95 and CN95
+The difference between N95, FFP2, KF94, KN95 and CN95

 If you can afford it, get N95/KF94 grade masks (that are not cloth or washable) for use when mixing with other in public.
 Citizen Scientist, Aaron Collins, reviews masks for filtration effectiveness and talks about KF94 masks quite a bit, but there are many standards now.